alanjameschapman/whiteboard/docs/TESTING.md

 ### User Input Validation

-Every user input was validated for various incorrect inputs throughout the project.
+User inputs were validated for various incorrect inputs throughout the project.
 Results for the final site are shown below.

 | Page | Input | Test | Outcome | Screenshot | Pass |